DO YOU SWEAT MORE IN A SAUNA OR STEAM ROOM?

 SWEATING AND WEIGHT LOSS

 When you sweat in a sauna you lose a lot of fluids.
 As mentioned above – the average person loses one pint of water in sweat during a short sauna session of 10-15 minutes.
 This loss of fluids results in weight loss.
-Saunas cause intense sweat and this results in weight loss.
+Saunas cause intense sweat and this results in weight loss, aka water loss.

 lady smiling and gesturing happily